 But it was this run that showed how good of a quarterback Kaepernick could be.
 If the Super Bowl ended in a blowout like it looked early, many would have considered him a nonviable option to lead their team.
 In that second half, Kaepernick completed 8-of-15 attempts for 163 yards and a touchdown while also rushing for 46 yards and a score.

-As a whole, Kaepernick actually had a pretty good game.
+As a whole, Kaepernick played a pretty good game.
 He completed 16-of-28 passes for 302 yards, one touchdown and one interception and also rushed for 62 yards and a touchdown on just seven carries.
-More impressively, this came against a Ravens defense that was one of the best in the league, led by future Pro Football Hall of Fame inductees Reed, Ray Lewis and Terrell Suggs, the latter of whom could join them in Canton some day, too.
+More impressively, this came against a Ravens defense that was one of the best in the league, led by future Pro Football Hall of Fame inductees Reed, Ray Lewis and Terrell Suggs, the latter of whom will join them in Canton some day, too.

-Still, Kaepernick’s heroics were not enough as Baltimore won the game, 34-31.
+Still, Kaepernick’s heroics were not enough.
+Joe Flacco was named the game’s MVP as Baltimore won, 34-31.

 Across from Kaepernick was Joe Flacco, who was also starting his first championship game after beating the Indianapolis Colts, Denver Broncos, and New England Patriots in the AFC playoffs.
 Beating Tom Brady, Peyton Manning, and Andrew Luck on his way to a Lombardi Trophy got Flacco paid very well, too.